-UCaaS includes popular features such as presence status (available, busy, invisible, do not disturb), chat history, file sharing, teams, groups, and integrations with third-party apps like Salesforce, Office 365, and G Suite.
+UCaaS includes popular features such as presence status (available, busy, invisible, do not disturb), chat history, file sharing, teams, groups, and integrations with third-party apps like Salesforce, Microsoft 365, and Google Workspace.
 UCaaS condenses all of the most important application functionalities into a single platform to achieve a seamless workflow, elevate productivity, and make work feel less chaotic.

 What is “as a service”?

 “As a service” describes the cloud delivery model.
 Working in the cloud means an employee can access every message, file, link, and third-party service anywhere they have a connected device.
 In the cloud, files won’t get lost if a computer restarts, and teams can simultaneously edit documents in real-time, schedule meetings with others in the organization, and chat with teammates across the globe.